 When an adjuster is called to a storm, usually they only have a few hours to get there—anywhere from 24 to 72 hours.
 If they do not already have all of their tools bought and ready to go, they will not be able to 1) accept the deployment or, 2) if they do accept the deployment, get any claims completed—because they won’t be able to include all the information needed for the claim to be submitted.
 By already having all the tools, the adjuster is able to jump into their vehicle and go.

 In addition to having the tools and being prepared, by having everything an adjuster will need for a deployment in one location, it will make all the equipment easily accessible.
 The adjuster will also have a shorter packing time and can get on the road faster.

 4. You always know where your tools are.

-By having a CAT kit ready and packed, the adjuster will always know where his tools and his pare tools are.
+By having a CAT kit ready and packed, the adjuster will always know where his tools and his spare tools are–and yes, you should always have spare tools.
 Nothing can get lost with this system.
 Moreover, an inventory list can be made which means the adjuster will always know what he has and what he still needs to get.

 What should be in the CAT kit?

 To answer this question shortly, everything.
 The CAT kit should have everything an adjuster will need in order to do his job while on deployment.
 There are many things a CAT kit can have in it, such as a clipboard, paper, pens, tools, tool belt, chalk, Cougar Paws, clothes, printer, extras of everything, batteries, etc.